dyhes/zulip/docs/subsystems/caching.md

 Once this `post_save` hook is registered, whenever one calls `user_profile.save(...)` with a UserProfile object in our Django project, Django will call the `flush_user_profile` function.
-Zulip is systematic about using the standard Django `.save()` function for modifying `user_profile` objects (and passing the `update_fields` argument to `.save()` consistently, which encodes which fields on an object changed).
-This means that all we have to do is write those cache-flushing functions correctly, and people writing Zulip code won't need to think about (or even know about!) the caching.
+Aloha is systematic about using the standard Django `.save()` function for modifying `user_profile` objects (and passing the `update_fields` argument to `.save()` consistently, which encodes which fields on an object changed).
+This means that all we have to do is write those cache-flushing functions correctly, and people writing Aloha code won't need to think about (or even know about!) the caching.

 Each of those flush functions basically just computes the list of